Capacitive sticks

 Circle Error evaluates how closely the stick’s movement follows a perfect circle.
 A high Circle Error means the path is more square-like, which can cause inconsistent speeds when moving diagonally—your character might move faster or slower than expected.
 The lower the percentage, the better, as it ensures smooth, uniform movement in all directions.

 For the BigBig Won Rainbow 3, the Circle Error is 1.6% for the left stick and 1.7% for the right stick.
-This is a good result, providing smooth diagonal movement similar to premium controllers.
+This is an excellent result, providing smooth, natural diagonal movement similar to premium controllers.

 For comparison, budget gamepads often have Circle Errors above 12%, resulting in 'square' feeling sticks, while high-quality ones aim for under 8% for better smoothness.